Constance Lemuria Resort is set on Praslin's unspoilt north-west coast.

 One of Lemuria's greatest assets for sports' lovers is its challenging 18-hole championship golf course, the only one in the Seychelles.
 The par 70 circuit opened in October 2000, covering an area of 5,556 square metres, and has tested both professionals and amateurs in the years since.
 Stretching from Grande Anse to Anse Georgette, its twists and turns, climbs and drops are spectacular even to the uninitiated, and offer breathtaking vistas whether you walk the course or simply drive its route in a golf buggy.
 For those who wish to play (fees apply), equipment can be hired or the Club House golf shop (open 7.00am–7.00pm) sells a wide range golf requisites and sports clothes.

-For something more obviously indulgent, the large 'Spa de Constance' (open 9.30am–9.00pm) is located beside the Club House and tennis courts, surrounded by impressive stands of bamboo.
-Both the massage and beauty products and the equipment used are Shiseido branded, whilst the nine therapists hail from India, Mauritius and Indonesia.
+For something more obviously indulgent, the large 'U Spa' (open 10.00am–9.00pm) is located beside the Club House and tennis courts, surrounded by impressive stands of bamboo.
+Both the massage and beauty products and the equipment used are Shiseido branded, whilst the therapists hail from India, Mauritius and Indonesia.
 In both indoor and warm open-air rooms, a comprehensive range of treatments is available, from hot oshiboris (towels) for facials and body treatments to Swedish massage, hydrotherapy and Indian Ayurvedic techniques.
 On departure, be sure to visit the fantastically scented and indulgent shop.
-For general wellbeing, yoga is practised at 8.00am from Monday to Friday and meditation at 4.00pm on Sundays.
+For general wellbeing, yoga is practiced, though you'll need to check with the hotel as times can vary.

-In addition there is a hairdresser, sauna, steam bath, plunge pool and very well-equipped gym, complete with a good range of 'Life Fitness' cardiovascular machines and accompanying music and DVDs.
+In addition there is a hairdresser, sauna, steam bath, plunge pool and very well-equipped gym, complete with a good range of cardiovascular machines and accompanying music and DVDs.

-To conclude, although Lemuria Resort is certainly at the pricier end of Praslin's hotels, if you want a luxurious place to stay that you never have to leave – and that has enough going on to please all the family – it should be top of your list!
+Our viewAlthough Lemuria Resort is certainly at the pricier end of Praslin's hotels, if you want a luxurious place to stay that you never have to leave – and that has enough going on to please all the family – it should be top of your list.

 Directions: If you're arriving by plane (approx 20mins from Mahe), Lemuria is a short 5–10-minute drive from the airport.
 Alternatively, if you arrive by ferry in Baie St Anne from either Mahe or La Digue, you can follow the clearly marked signs from the jetty towards Vallee de Mai and Grande Anse, before turning right along the coastal road to its very end.
 This drive will take approximately 30 minutes.
 Car hire can be organised to meet you either at the port or the airport, or the hotel will arrange a meet-and-greet transfer.